Tips for Sourcing Qualified Truck Drivers in Port Elizabeth

 While the government aims to ensure industry-wide compliance with the various labour laws and regulations, trucking companies are faced with the challenging task of sourcing and screening qualified and compliant truck drivers in Port Elizabeth.

-This blog breaks down the various regulatory requirements for companies in this sector, the challenges and strategies of hiring qualified candidates, and the benefits of partnering with a reputable staffing agency to employ the right truck drivers.
+This blog breaks down the various regulatory requirements for companies in this sector, and the benefits of sourcing qualified truck drivers in Port Elizabeth.

 Labour laws and regulations in the trucking industry

 The recent destructive protests in and around the Eastern Cape region have been by truck drivers alleging that foreign nationals are taking their job opportunities.

 Disgruntled truck drivers blocked the N10 national route in Middelburg, Eastern Cape, and the N3 highway near Montrose, Free State, leading to considerable economic losses due to the disruption of national transport links.

 In response to these protests, the department is setting up an inspection led by enforcement officials, migration officers from the Department of Home Affairs, SAPS, and the National Bargaining Council for the Road Freight and Logistics Industry.
 They are coming together to address non-compliance in the road freight sector, focusing on compliance with the Immigration Act and other applicable legislation relating to foreign nationals.

 This team would also be responsible for ensuring compliance with other critical labour legislation impacting the trucking industry, including: